2022 in K-1

-The year 2022 is the 29th year in the history of the K-1, an international kickboxing event.
+The year 2022 is the 29th year in the history of the K-1, a Japanese kickboxing promotion.
 The year started with K-1 World GP 2022 Japan.

 List of events

 K-1 World GP 2022 Japan

-K-1 World GP 2022 Japan will be a kickboxing event held by K-1, which will be held on February 27, 2022, at the Tokyo Metropolitan Gymnasium in Tokyo, Japan.
+K-1 World GP 2022 Japan was a kickboxing event held by K-1, which will be held on February 27, 2022, at the Tokyo Metropolitan Gymnasium in Tokyo, Japan.

 Background

 A K-1 Women's Flyweight Championship bout between reigning champion Kana Morimoto and title challenger Kotomi was expected to take place at the event.
-Kotomi later withdrew, and was replace by Ran, who faced Morimoto in a non-title bout.
+Kotomi later withdrew, and was replaced by Ran, who faced Morimoto in a non-title bout.

 K-1 Lightweight Champion Taio Asahisa was scheduled to face Yuki Yoza in a non-title bout.

 A Super Bantamweight World Grand Prix is expected to take place during the event.
 The tournament was organized to fill the vacant K-1 Super Bantamweight title.

 Reigning Krush Super Lightweight champion Daizo Sasaki was scheduled to face Vitor Toffanelli.